odcampbell/Data-Structures-Library/README.md

 # Data-Structures-Library

-When compiling with test files given by TA's (Phase1MainTest.cpp or Phase2Main.cpp), dont forget the command line argument for which test to run!
+When compiling with test files given by TA's
+( Phase1MainTest.cpp or Phase2Main.cpp ), don't forget the
+command line argument for which test to run!

-There are 6 tests for each phase that you can run and theyre chosen via command line arguments.
+There are 6 tests for each phase that you can run and they're chosen via command line arguments.
 If you forget the extra # (1-6) the program will not run successfully.

 ( We had to use a make file so the compilation is easy.
 After downloading the code and moving to the appropriate directory path